Drag site icon to your taskbar to pin site.

 Following a successful stint in World Supersport which included back-to-back runner-up finishes, Eugene Laverty is quickly building a reputation in the premier world championship.
 Learn more about the Irishman on the Eugene Laverty bio page.

-One of the numerous crossovers to World SBK from the British Superbike series, Jonathan Rea will be leading the Castrol Honda charge once again in 2012.
+One of the numerous crossovers to World SBK from the British Superbike series, Jonathan Rea will be leading the Pata Honda charge once again in 2014.
 Learn more about Jonathan Rea on the Jonathan Rea bio page.

-A multi-GP winner, Marco Melandri is getting his carrer back on track after finishing runner-up during his debut season in the 2011 World Superbike series.
+A multi-GP winner, Marco Melandri is chasing the 2014 World Superbike series title with Aprilia Racing.
 Read more on the Marco Melandri bio page.

-Former British Superbike champion Leon Camier is moving to Crescent Suzuki to continue his campaign in the 2012 World SBK series aboard a GSX-R1000.
+Former British Superbike champion Leon Camier rode for Crescent Suzuki during the 2012 and 2013 World SBK seasons aboard a GSX-R1000.
 Learn more on the Leon Camier bio page.

-Since leaving Ducati Xerox in 2010 Michel Fabrizio has struggled finding results in World Superbike, but the Italian aims to rekindle his former success with BMW in 2012.
+Since leaving Ducati Xerox in 2010 Michel Fabrizio has struggled finding results in World Superbike, but the Italian aims to rekindle his former success with Team Grillini in 2014.
 Learn more on Motorcycle USA's Michel Fabrizio bio page for career highlights, pictures, and news.

 World Superbike Racer Hall of Fame